open-telemetry/opentelemetry-collector-contrib/receiver/gitproviderreceiver/documentation.md

 ### git.repository.branch.time

-Time the branch has existed.
+Time a branch created from the default branch (trunk) has existed.

 | Unit | Metric Type | Value Type |
 | ---- | ----------- | ---------- |